shariq/firebase-python/README.md

-##get, put and push
+##get and put

-`get` gets the value of a Firebase at some URL, `put` writes or replaces data at the path defined by URL and `push` appends data to a list at the path defined by URL.
-A new ID is also generated every time you `push` to a Firebase URL.
+`get` gets the value of a Firebase at some URL, `put` writes or replaces data at a Firebase path.

 ```python
 >>> import firebase